Rolestown

-Rolestown, is a small village six miles (10 km) north-west of Swords along the R125 in Fingal, County Dublin, Ireland.
-It lies about halfway between Swords and Ashbourne, County Meath.
-It is located around two parallel roads intersected by a road that crosses the Broadmeadow River by an old cut-stone bridge.
+Rolestown or Rowlestown is a small village six miles (10 km) northwest of Swords along the R125 in Fingal, County Dublin, Ireland.
+It lies within the parish of Killossery (Cill Lasra).
+The village is built along two parallel roads on both sides of the Broadmeadow River, joined by an old stone bridge.
 Rolestown is also a parish in the Fingal North deanery of the Roman Catholic Archdiocese of Dublin.